List of Chuggington episodes: Series 6: Tales from the Rails (2021)

-A new series of episodes was released on June 29, 2020 in the USA, and in the UK on January 2, 2021.
-The season consists of 46 regular 10-minute episodes and two 24-minute specials: Chugging Home for the Holidays and Celebrate Chuggington.
+A new series of episodes was released on 29 June 2020 in the US, and in the UK on 2 January 2021.
+The series consists of 46 regular 10-minute episodes and two 24-minute specials: Chugging Home for the Holidays and Celebrate Chuggington.

 Specials

 Badge Quest (2010–2012)

 In each episode, one or more of the trainees try to earn a particular badge by completing a specific task or accomplishing a certain goal.